ecadlabs/taquito/docs/ledger_signer.md

 })})})}
 ```

-A similar example of path scanning using `@ledgerhq/hw-transport-node-hid` can be found [here](https://github.com/ecadlabs/taquito/tree/master/example/scan-path-ledger.ts).
+An example of path scanning using `@ledgerhq/hw-transport-node-hid` can be found [here](https://github.com/ecadlabs/taquito/tree/master/example/scan-path-ledger.ts).
 This example directly retrieves the public keys from the Ledger without asking for confirmation on the device.